iapyeh/GGeditor/docs/User Guide.rst

 \ |IMG3|\

-Besides the native features, you have more features by click the ``Show Markup Panel`` or the ``Commit to Github`` on the Add-ons/GGeditor menuitem.
+Besides the native features, you have more features by click the ``Show Markup Panel`` or the ``Commit to Github`` on the Add-ons/GGeditor menu item.

 The “Show Markup Panel” helps you to insert special markups, to see the converted content in reStructuredText, or to download the generated files.